-As of December 31, 2021, the Special Limited Partner held 41,252,364 Class I units in BREIT OP and 55,203,491 Class I shares of BREIT, which include the payment of the 2021 performance participation allocation.
+The Special Limited Partner continues to hold 23,243,995 Class I units in BREIT OP.
 The redemption of Class I units, Class B units and shares held by the Adviser acquired as payment of the Adviser's management fee are not considered part of our share repurchase plan.
+During the three months ended December 31, 2022, the Adviser and Special Limited Partner did not submit shares received as management fee and performance participation allocation, respectively, for repurchase.